 People often ask what level I look for.
 Basically I get the lowest I can find.
 I definitely wouldn’t take anything over 100 ppb, and aim more like less than 50 ppb.

 A scary thing is that COA’s are only part of the process.
 Testing really should be done upon completion, in addition to the COA, in my opinion.
 Most companies microtest for bacteria after production but very few test for heavy metals post production.
 Different manufacturing facilities have different protocols as well, some great and some not so great.
 The machines used for the final production stages could contaminate the product.

-Levels for Specific Supplements
+Levels for Specific Supplements:

--A few to be especially cautious about are calcium, zinc, magnesium, green powders, botanicals (single herb or herb combinations in extract, powder, capsule, or tablet forms), products derived from shellfish (eg, glucosamine and chitin), fulvic acid, other products marketed as “binders” such as bentonite, and protein powders (I’ll try to add more about that here later or make a separate post).
+-A few to be especially cautious about are calcium, zinc, magnesium, green powders, botanicals (single herb or herb combinations in extract, powder, capsule, or tablet forms), products derived from oysters or shellfish (eg, glucosamine and chitin), fulvic acid, other products marketed as “binders” such as bentonite, and protein powders (I’ll try to add more about that here later or make a separate post).

 -I’ve read that probiotics are generally low risk for lead.
 For Needed brand Pre/Probiotic: 26 ppb (December 2021).

 -Vitamin C: Revitalize Wellness has the lowest lead level I’ve seen for Ascorbic acid (20ppb).
 They will send COA by email.
 I mix about a teaspoon with about a cup of water and keep it in the fridge and take a sip with each meal.
 I don’t mind the taste but I’d say it’s a bit sour, similar to lemon water.
 I am going to try to orange flavor of this (because of the ingredients) for my daughter.